abuzer1234/abuzer1234/README.md

 - 🌱 I’m currently learning Blockchain and DeFi.

 - 💞️ I’m looking to collaborate on DeFi, Blockchain, Game development...
-(I am betting on more than one horse, and if my efforts give 'fruit', I will
-        change my name from Cenk Gumus to Bill Gates,jr.  - by the way, I admire Mr.Gates very much).
+(I am betting on more than one horse, and if my efforts give 'fruit', I will change my name from Cenk Gumus to Bill Gates,jr.  - by the way, I admire Mr.Gates very much).

-- 📫 How to reach me ...
+- 📫 How to reach me :     you can e-mail me at pikachu_p@aol.com ,